ParkLane Gift Program

 Settlements with Law Firm Defendants and with FFCF/Gleeson Defendants

-On Friday, October 18, 2013, the Ontario Superior Court of Justice approved the settlements with the Law Firm Defendants (including Edwin C. Harris Q.C.), and with the Funds for Canada Foundation, Mary-Lou Gleeson, Matt Gleeson and Gleeson Management Associates Inc. (the “FFCF/Gleeson Defendants”).
+The Ontario Superior Court of Justice previously approved settlements totalling over $28 million with the Law Firm Defendants (including Edwin C. Harris Q.C.), and with the Funds for Canada Foundation, Mary-Lou Gleeson, Matt Gleeson and Gleeson Management Associates Inc. (the “FFCF/Gleeson Defendants”).
 The settlement agreements are available to be viewed under the Documents Tab, below.

-Motion to Refine Common Issues and Stay Third Party Claims – January 30 – 31, 2014
+Refined Common Issues and Stay of Third Party Claims

-Class Counsel encourage all Third Party Distributors to seek independent legal advice regarding the Third Party Claims.
+Class Counsel encourage all Third Party Distributors to seek independent legal advice regarding the Third Party Claims, and their intended dismissal under the terms of the settlement agreement with ParkLane and the remaining defendants.

 Motion to Pay Funds into Court